StorjOld/storjnet/benchmark/filterupdates.md

 Initially increased extra propagations increased the update rate as expected.

-However it unclear as to why it peaked at 3-4 extra propagations, could this be the limit of the test setup in general?
-Further testing is required to rule this out!
+However it peaked at 8-10 extra propagations, this is the limit of the test setup in general.